kemitchell/npm/doc/files/package.json.md

 This is a set of config values that will be used at publish-time.
-It's especially handy if you want to set the tag, registry or access, so that you can ensure that a given package is not tagged with "latest", published to the global public registry or that a scoped module is private by default.
+It's especially handy if you want to set the tag, registry or access, so that you can ensure that a given package is not tagged with "latest", published to the default registry or that a scoped module is private by default.

 Any config values can be overridden, but of course only "tag", "registry" and "access" probably matter for the purposes of publishing.